Tennessee Sales Tax Filing Update: Marketplace Facilitator Laws

 Please review general information regarding Marketplace Facilitators and how your TaxJar Sales Tax Reports support these changes here in our FAQ.

 In this article, we summarize Tennessee’s state guidance on the following questions:

 - Do I need to register for a sales tax license in Tennessee?

-- Do I need to collect taxes on my Tennessee sales on other platforms?
+- Do I need to collect sales tax on Tennessee sales on non-marketplace platforms?

 - Do I still need to file returns in Tennessee?

 - How do I file without paying double tax on the sales that were collected and remitted by my Marketplace?

 I've never registered for a Tennessee license.
 Do I need to register for a sales tax license in this state now?

 According to the state's guidance, "a marketplace seller is not required to register as a dealer if all its taxable sales are facilitated by marketplace facilitators who are the retailers for purposes of those sales."